 The decision really depends on your situation and experience among many other factors.
 Putting all variables aside, if you can afford the costs of higher education then the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Liechtenstein earn 17% more than their female counterparts.
+Male employees in Liechtenstein earn 12% more than their female counterparts on avergae across all sectors.

 Employees in Liechtenstein are likely to observe a salary increase of approximately 4% every 29 months.